ccullin/botcontroller/README.md

 - mydomain.com/webhook/twitter ['POST']
   the actual webhook that Twitter posts all account activity to.
-This application is looking for Direct Messages sent from one of the Admins to one of the Iot devices/Bots.
+This application is looking for Direct Messages sent from one of the Users to one of the Iot devices/Bots.

 #### The TwitterAPI is used to send Twitter request,
 - Create WebHook